 - 3 manual inclinometers (~ 4 to ~ 4.65m)

 There are currently 4 cased boreholes on the Salcher landslide, which are used for inclinometer measurements.
 3 are measured approximately once a month using manual inclinometer probes, one includes a permanently installed chain inclinometer.
-The measurements take place here automatically and are read out directly via the Internet via the data server in Vienna.
+The measurements take place here automatically and are read out directly via the internet and sent to the server in Vienna.

-Figure 16: Site work on the Salcher landslide, July 2019. © Photographs see individual note.
+Figure 16: Site work on the Salcher landslide, July 2019. © Photographs see individual notes.

-5 piezometers are built into the Salcher landslide.
-3 are located along a longitudinal profile of the landslide, another is located along an upper transverse profile.
+Five piezometers are installed at the Salcher landslide.
+Four are located along a longitudinal profile of the landslide, another is located along an upper transverse profile.
 Right next to the meteorological station, 3 TDR probes are installed at depths of 0.5, 1 and 2 m.
-They measure a volumetric water content every 5 minutes.
+Measurements are conducted every 5 minutes.

-The data on these sensors can be called up here in real time.
+The data on these sensors can be called up here in Monitoring.

-There is also permanent geoelectrics (ERT) from the Federal Geological Institute (GBA) on the Salcher landslide.
-It is buried over the entire length of the landslide at a depth of approx. 30 cm and operates in automated mode.
+A permanent ERT ist installed at the site by the Geological Survey of Austria (GBA).
+It is buried over the entire length of the landslide at a depth of approx. 30 cm and operates in an automated mode.
 The GBA's GEOMON system is used here (Supper et al. 2014).
 The ERT was installed as part of the LAMOND project (Ottowitz et al. 2018) in autumn 2014.
-A measurement is made every three hours, whereby changes in the moisture conditions in the subsurface can be recorded.
+Measurements are conducted every three hours, whereby changes in the moisture conditions in the subsurface can be recorded.
 Figure 17 shows a representative example of an ERT measurement on the Salcher landslide.
 For more details see Ottowitz et al. 2018.

-Figure 17: Representative result of the geoelectric monitoring profile of the GBA on the Salcher landslide - calculated model of the specific electrical resistance.
+Figure 17: Representative result of the geoelectric monitoring profile of the GBA at the Salcher landslide - calculated model of the specific electrical resistance.
 Graphic from Ottowitz et al. 2018.

-Dynamic probing heavy/medium (DPH/ DPM), Percussion drilling, Core sampling and Laboratory analysis
+Dynamic probing heavy (DPH), percussion drilling, core sampling and laboratory analysis

 At the beginning of the NoeSLIDE project in 2014, a large number of core samples down to a depth of 14 meters were obtained using percussion drilling.
 For field work see also Figure 18.